-Students who lose or damage textbooks or other materials will be required to replace them.
-Bills will be sent home.
-Should any student damage school facilities, they will be expected to reimburse the district for expenses associated with repairing what they damaged.
+Students must pay for books and materials lost and/or damaged.
+Invoices for any damage will be sent home.
+Should any student damage school facilities, they will be expected to reimburse the District for expenses associated with repairing what they damaged.